Danilo Catalán

-Danilo Gonzalo Catalán Córdova (born 19 November 2017) is a Chilean footballer who plays as a midfielder for Deportes Limache in the Chilean Primera División.
+Danilo Gonzalo Catalán Córdova (born 19 November 2017) is a Chilean footballer who plays as a midfielder for San Luis de Quillota.

 Club career

 A product of Universidad de Chile, Catalán became the team captain of the under-19's, winning the national championship.
 He was promoted to the first team by Ángel Guillermo Hoyos in January 2017 and sent on loan to Deportes Valdivia in June of the same year.

 The next years, Catalán played for Deportes Recoleta, Deportes La Serena, Santiago Morning, Deportes Santa Cruz and Magallanes.
 With Deportes La Serena, he got the promotion and played in the 2020 Chilean Primera División.

 In January 2025, Catalán joined Deportes Limache in the Chilean Primera División.
+In March 2026, he switched to San Luis de Quillota.

 International career

 Catalán represented Chile at under-20 level in the 2015 L'Alcúdia International Tournament, becoming the champions.